 - 1 tsp. vodka (see notes below)

 Bring the water to 180 degrees Fahrenheit in a medium-sized pot, and begin adding sugar one cupful at a time, stirring constantly.
 Keep water hot, but not boiling.
 When all sugar is added, slice one vanilla bean in half, and place both halves in the pot.
 Simmer for 10 minutes.
+Remove from heat and stir in the lavender essential oil.
 Pour into a quart-size mason jar and seal.
 (You may water bath can, if you need shelf life.)

 - Do NOT add more lavender before tasting the final product.
 I promise it is very potent with just four drops.